Cal-Learn Program Requirements

 A deferral may be determined by the Cal-Learn Case Manager.
 It is the responsibility of the Cal-Learn Case Manager to track the length of the deferral and to determine when participation in Cal-Learn is to be resumed.
 A deferral may be granted if the teen parent:

-- Needs supportive services which are temporarily not available.
+• Needs supportive services, which are temporarily unavailable.

-- Has a special need which substantially limits the teen parent's ability to meet the program requirements and the special need cannot be addressed.
+• Has a special need that substantially limits the teen parent's ability to meet the program requirements, and the special need cannot be addressed.

-Deferred teen parents are not eligible for Cal-Learn supportive services, sanctions or bonuses.
+Deferred teen parents are not eligible for Cal-Learn supportive services.
 However, these teens will continue to receive case management services.
+Deferred individuals who meet satisfactory progress standards in school are eligible for the $100 Cal-Learn bonuses.

 Exemptions

-Since Cal-Learn teens are excluded from WTW participation, they are not eligible for any WTW exemptions, including any of the young child exemptions.
-A Cal-Learn teen may be exempt from Cal-Learn only if that individual has:
+Since Cal-Learn teens are excluded from Welfare-to-Work (WTW) participation, they are not eligible for any WTW exemptions, including any of the young child exemptions.
+A Cal-Learn teen may be exempt from Cal-Learn if that individual:

-- A serious illness, injury or incapacity which prevents the teen parent from meeting the Cal-Learn program requirements of enrolling in school and attending school full-time for a period of more than three months.
+• Has a serious illness, injury, or incapacity that prevents the teen parent from meeting the Cal-Learn program requirements of enrolling in school and attending school full-time for a period of more than three months.

-- Cannot receive payment for child care or transportation expenses due to lack of program funds.
+• Cannot receive payment for child care or transportation expenses due to a lack of program funds.

 The Cal-Learn Case Manager is responsible for determining that a teen parent is exempt from the Cal-Learn registration requirements.
 If this occurs, the Cal-Learn Case Manager is responsible for:

-Note: An exempt Cal-Learn teen is not eligible to receive supportive services, case management services, bonuses or sanctions.
+Note: An exempt Cal-Learn teen is not eligible to receive supportive services and case management services.
+Exempt Cal-Learn individuals who meet satisfactory progress standards in school are eligible for the $100 Cal-Learn bonuses.

 Enrollment and Attendance Requirement

-Each Cal-Learn teen parent must enroll and attend full-time (as defined by the school) a school program which leads to a high school diploma or its equivalent.
+Each Cal-Learn teen parent must enroll in and attend a full-time (as defined by the school) educational program that leads to a high school diploma or its equivalent.

 For purposes of the Cal-Learn program:

-- High school equivalency programs include, but are not limited to, preparation classes for the General Education Development (GED) examination and the California high school certificate of proficiency examination.
+• High school equivalency programs include, but are not limited to, preparation classes for the General Educational Development (GED) examination and the California High School Certificate of Proficiency Examination (CHSPE).

-- Participation in Job Corps may fulfill the Cal-Learn requirements if the Job Corp activity is a full-time program that leads to a high school diploma or its equivalent.
+• Participation in Job Corps may fulfill the Cal-Learn requirements if the Job Corps activity is a full-time program that leads to a high school diploma or its equivalent.

-- Teen parents who are enrolled in a program which has no full-time definition must participate in a minimum of 10 hours of school activity per week during each week that participation is required.
+• Teen parents who are enrolled in a program that has no full-time definition must participate in a minimum of 10 hours of school activity per week during each week that participation is required.
 If the program cannot provide a minimum of 10 hours per week of school activity, the AU must provide to the case manager, written verification from the school confirming this limitation.

 The above enrollment and attendance determinations are determined and verified by the Cal-Learn Case Manager.